-The Global AI in Mental Health Market size is expected to be worth around USD 19.7 Billion by 2034, up from USD 3.8 Billion in 2024, growing at a CAGR of 18.1% during the forecast period from 2024 to 2034.
+The AI in Mental Health Market size is expected to be worth around USD 19.7 Billion by 2034, up from USD 3.8 Billion in 2024, growing at a CAGR of 18.1% during the forecast period from 2024 to 2034.
 The AI in Mental Health market encompasses a broad ecosystem of digital solutions, platforms, and services that leverage artificial intelligence, machine learning, and advanced analytics to support mental health assessment, diagnosis, treatment, and ongoing care.

 This market includes AI-powered chatbots, virtual therapists, predictive analytics platforms, digital phenotyping tools, and integrated telehealth services designed to serve diverse mental health needs across clinical, community, and consumer settings.
 The ecosystem addresses a wide range of mental health conditions, including depression, anxiety, bipolar disorder, PTSD, substance use disorders, and more, enabling early detection, personalized intervention, and continuous monitoring.